Partial regularity and higher integrability for A-quasiconvex variational problems: Preliminaries

 Recall that an operator $\B$ is said to be of \textbf{constant rank} if $\rank\B(\xi)=\text{const.}$ for all $\xi\in\R^n\setminus\{0\}$.
+A special important subclass is that of \textbf{elliptic} operators, by which we mean $\ker \B(\xi)=\{0\}$ for $\xi\in\R^n\setminus\{0\}$.
 We will need the following result from \cite{Raita19}: \begin{theorem} Let $\B$ be an operator as above which is assumed to have constant rank.
 Then there exists an operator $\C$ as above, also of constant rank, such that

-Moreover, if $B_\beta\in \lin(U,V)$, we can choose $\C$ such that $C_\gamma\in\lin (U,U)$ and $l>k$. \end{theorem} The reason why we can define $\C$ on $U$ as well is by construction and we can choose $l>k$ because we can simply replace $\C$ with $\Delta^m\C$ for large enough $m$.
+Moreover, if $B_\beta\in \lin(U,V)$, we can choose $\C$ such that $C_\gamma\in\lin (U,U)$ and $l>k$. \end{theorem} The reason why we can define $\C$ on $U$ as well is by construction and we can choose $l>k$ because we can simply replace $\C$ with $\Delta^m\C$ for $m$ large enough.
 By duality and iteration we can obtain the following: \begin{corollary} Let $\A$ be an operator as above which is assumed to have constant rank.
 Then there exist operators $\B,\,\C$ as above, also of constant rank, such that

-Moreover, if $A_\alpha\in \lin(V,W)$, we can choose $\B,\,\C$ such that $B_\beta,\,C_\gamma\in\lin (V,V)$ and $l>k>h$. \end{corollary} \begin{remo} It was observed in \cite{Raita_pot_new} that $\A$ can have homogeneous rows (i.e. if we write $\A(\xi)=(\A_{ij}(\xi))$, then $\A_{ij}$ is $h_i$-homogeneous) and the conclusion of Corollary~\ref{cor:ABC} remains identical.
+Moreover, if $A_\alpha\in \lin(V,W)$, we can choose $\B,\,\C$ such that $B_\beta,\,C_\gamma\in\lin (V,V)$ and $l>k>h$. \end{corollary} \begin{remo} It was observed in \cite{Raita_pot_new} that $\A$ can have homogeneous rows (i.e. if we write $\A(\xi)=(\A_{ij}(\xi))$, then $\{\A_{ij}\}_j$ is $h_i$-homogeneous) and the conclusion of Corollary~\ref{cor:ABC} remains identical.
 It can be showed that in these circumstances the conclusion of the main result Theorem~\ref{thm:main_A-free} remains the same.
-We do not include the details in the present work. \end{remo} We also clarify that $U,\,V,\,W$ above are finite dimensional inner product spaces.
-In the case of Corollary~\ref{cor:ABC}, we have that $U=V$.
+We do not include the details in the present work. \end{remo} We also clarify that in the case of Corollary~\ref{cor:ABC}, we have that $U=V$.
 With this assumption, we have that in both Theorem~\ref{thm:BC} and Corollary~\ref{cor:ABC}, we have $\A(\xi)\in\lin(V,W)$, $\B(\xi)\in\lin(U,V)$, $\C(\xi)\in\lin(U,U)$ for $\xi\in\R^n$.

 We will also use the notation $\B u=T(D^ku)$, for a linear map $T\in\lin(\mathrm{SLin}^k(\R^n,U),V)$, which only amounts to collecting all the coefficients of $\B$ in a tensor.
 We also record that $\B(\xi)u_0=T(u_0\otimes \xi^{\otimes k})$.
 With this notation we have the following observation: \begin{lemma} For any homogeneous linear differential operator $\B$ with constant coefficients we have that